Posted : 3 years, 6 months ago on 29 May 2015 09:21

 But let’s talk about The Nostalgia Critic.
 Doug Walker was a natural comedian, he made the art of reviewing while cracking jokes, pop culture references and comedic over reactions look easy.
 Surf Ninjas is my favourite NC review, I have watched a good 30 times; a masterpiece of sarcasm.
 I remember I used to stay up on Tuesday nights to see each new video as soon as it was uploaded and I considered Doug Walker to be one of my comedic influences.

-Various ex fans of The Nostalgia Critic have different dates as to when he went downhill, so I can’t speak for everyone, but for me personally 2011 was the beginning of the end.
-Right from the start of 2011 the cracks were showing.
-Sequel month was lazy idea, just rehashing previous review source material, but I presumed this would just be a minor blip.
+Various ex-fans of The Nostalgia Critic have different dates as to when he went downhill, so I can’t speak for everyone, but for me personally, 2011 was the beginning of the end.
+Right from the start of 2011, the cracks were showing.
+Sequel month was a lazy idea, just rehashing previous review source material, but I presumed this would just be a minor blip.
 Despite a few good videos over the following year, the quality had declined.
 Also while I absolutely adored the two year anniversary special Kickassia, the following anniversary special in 2011 Suburban Knights simply wasn’t funny, not to mention it felt like a very anti-climatic follow up to Kickassia in which they made the special in cooperation with an actual micro-nation.
-Going from something as large scale and ambitious as that to a special filmed is suburban neighborhood felt like bummer.
+Going from something as large-scale and ambitious as that to a special filmed is suburban neighborhood felt like a bummer.
 When Star Trek month rolled around in January 2012 I gave up.
-Now at this point The Nostalgia Critic’s video weren’t awful, but more so just really boring.
+Now at this point, The Nostalgia Critic’s video wasn’t awful, but more so just really boring.

 A rundown of the problems with The Nostalgia Critic beginning in 2011 and spiraling out of control in 2012: